In recognition that it can now take me months to write about a country after I visit, I'm going to start a new series called “Notes from the Road.”

 Where to Eat and Drink

-- Shanti Shanti offers nice views of the lake and cheap specials.
+Shanti Shanti offers lovely views of the lake and cheap specials.

 Things to Do